 The Enigmatic Artistry of Berthe Morisot

-Step into the captivating world of Berthe Morisot (1841–1895), a pioneering figure in the Impressionist movement and one of the most influential female artists of her time.
-Renowned for her intimate depictions of modern life, Morisot’s works radiate a delicate yet dynamic energy, celebrating the beauty of everyday moments.
-Her mastery of light and brushwork continues to be the subject of some of the most important exhibitions around the world.
+Step into the captivating world of Berthe Morisot (1841–1895), a pioneering figure in the French Impressionist movement and one of the most influential female artists of her time.
+Renowned for her intimate depictions of modern life, Morisot’s paintings radiate a delicate yet dynamic energy, celebrating the beauty of everyday moments.
+Her mastery of light and brushwork continues to be the subject of some of the most important exhibitions around the world, such as the National Gallery of Art in Washington, D.C., reflecting her enduring influence in the art world.

 Berthe Morisot: A Trailblazer of Impressionism

 Berthe Morisot was a founding member of the Impressionist group, breaking barriers in a male-dominated art world.
 Influenced by Édouard Manet, with whom she shared a close artistic relationship, Morisot developed a signature style characterized by loose brushstrokes, luminous palettes and an emphasis on capturing fleeting emotions.
+Morisot exhibited her work alongside Claude Monet, Pierre-Auguste Renoir, Edgar Degas, Camille Pissarro, and Alfred Sisley in the first Impressionist exhibition of 1874.
 Works such as The Cradle and Summer’s Day exemplify her ability to depict the intimacy of domestic life and the vitality of nature with equal finesse.
 Her art reflects a deep sensitivity to light and movement, offering viewers a glimpse into her refined perspective.

 M.S.
-Rau is proud to feature the exceptional works of Berthe Morisot, providing collectors with the opportunity to acquire pieces by this revolutionary artist.
+Rau is proud to feature original Berthe Morisot works, providing collectors with the opportunity to acquire paintings by this revolutionary artist.
 Each work embodies Morisot’s unparalleled artistry and her significant contribution to Impressionism, making them an invaluable addition to any collection.
 Experience the brilliance of Berthe Morisot at M.S.
 Rau, either in our New Orleans gallery or online, and discover the timeless elegance of her visionary artistry.